jonit-dev/project-boilerplate-api/README.md

 docker-compose up
 ```

-## Accessing your database on Robo3T
+## Accessing our database on Robo3T

 - Make sure that before accessing your database, your docker db container is up and running.
 - Please install the free edition of Robo3T